 Well, anyway, she became queen after her father’s death.
 But according to pharaonic customs, she had to marry her two brothers.
 Thus, she secured her access to the throne.
 Nevertheless, she managed to get rid of her brothers later.

-To keep Egypt independent, she had lasting affairs with two of the most famous Roman leaders:
+To keep Egypt independent, she had long-lasting affairs with two of the most famous Roman leaders:

 - Julius Caesar with whom she had a son, Ptolemy Caesar